 When we review a prospective client, one of the first things we do is check their AOV and conversion rate.
 These two metrics, together, are a strong indicator of a brand’s ability to scale.
-As a benchmark, you want at least a $70 AOV and 1% conversion rate.
+You want at least a $70 AOV and a 1% conversion rate as a benchmark.

 Here are some ideas on how you could improve your AOV:

 Product bundling is a great way to increase your AOV.
 Bundling allows you to promote product sets, improve product awareness, and help consumers see more of your product catalog.
 It also simplifies the checkout process and offers a better user experience (versus adding each product to their cart).